Image ALT {ALT}

 Curcumin

-Curcumin is a herbal supplement derived from the root of the Curcuma longa plant.
+Curcumin is an herbal supplement derived from the root of the Curcuma longa plant.
 Curcumin has been found to slow down the aging process and reduce the risk of developing dementia.
 Studies have shown that curcumin supplements help boost dopamine and serotonin levels.
-In turn, these hormones may lower rates of depression and stress.
+Also, these hormones may lower rates of depression and stress.

 Energy Drinks

 They will help you feel awake and energized for three to four hours.
 Energy drinks can be consumed before the upcoming mental or physical stress.
-Some studies confirm that the use of energy drinks has beneficial effects on brain function.
+Some studies confirm that taking energy drinks has beneficial effects on brain function.
 It improves memory, concentration, and reaction speed, delaying physical and emotional fatigue.

 Energy Bars